 If you’re on a longer trip with multiple destinations and are comfortable with the plan-as-you-go approach, you could even find deals on your accommodations by booking last-minute.
 Davis, for example, says she has found deals by booking a hotel the day she needs the reservation.

 The prime season for cruise discounts is called Wave Season, and it takes place January through March.

 You can’t discuss tips for luxury travel on a budget without talking about “travel hacking” your vacation.
 Travel hacking usually refers to using points—like those you receive from loyalty programs or by using branded credit cards—for free airfare, travel upgrades, access to airport lounges and hotel stays.
 While you can also use these points for other things, such as dining on a budget or gift cards, travel hackers often reserve them for big ticket travel expenses like airfare and lodging.

 There are a number of websites dedicated to the art and science of traveling using points and, if you know what you’re doing, you can save thousands of dollars when you plan a luxury vacation on a budget.
 Many of the articles on these sites also focus on how to have a luxury vacation for less.
-Some websites that can teach you about travel hacking with points include The Points Guy, Extra Pack of Peanuts and Club Thrifty.

 Additionally, if there is a brand of hotels you really love, Nichols suggests joining its loyalty program to get access to discounts.
 As a loyalty member, you’ll earn points for stays that you can later redeem for free nights.
 You can often get upgrades as soon as you join and exclusive access to flash sales via email.